oliverklee/ext-seminars/Documentation/EN/Reference/Hooks/Index.rst

 Hooks for the selector widget
 """""""""""""""""""""""""""""

 There is a hook into the selector widget of the list view.
-It is executed just before the template gets rendered to HTML, if the selector widget is activated.
+If the selector widget is activated, the hook is executed just before the template gets rendered to HTML.
 You may set custom markers or change existing values for markers.
 See also :file:`Classes/Frontend/SelectorWidget.php` for available properties and methods.